mosip/k8s-infra/mosip/aws/README.md

 ```

 ### Load Balancers
-The above steps will spin-off internal facing Load Balancers on AWS.
+The above steps will spin-off a load balancer on AWS.
 You may view them on AWS console.
 These may be also seen with
 ```sh
 kubectl -n istio-system get svc
 ```